-Create support for the implementation of innovative technologies and linkage to data platforms promoting the use of narrow-spectrum antibiotics
+Create support for the implementation of innovative technologies and linkage to data platforms promoting the use of narrow-spectrum antimicrobials

-Well-designed pre-clinical studies and clinical trials, as well as farm and environmental studies, need to be conducted to evaluate the use of rapid diagnostic tests as well as the optimal integration and implementation of these tests.
+Well-designed pre-clinical studies and clinical trials, as well as farm and environmental studies, need to be conducted to evaluate the use of innovative rapid diagnostic tests as well as the optimal integration and implementation of these tests.
 Adaptable research projects that respond to the outcomes of the evaluation studies will also be needed.
-In addition, the optimal integration and implementation of these tests into healthcare practice, animal production, environmental management, and surveillance systems need to be evaluated.
+In addition, the optimal integration and implementation of these tests into healthcare practice, animal production, farming practices, environmental management, and surveillance systems need to be evaluated.
 For the development and validation of novel diagnostic platforms, it is essential to use standardised materials for testing.
 To this aim, a diagnostic knowledge base, encompassing accessible biobanks and global web platforms for industry and academia should be created and enriched with data from the healthcare, agricultural, veterinary and environmental settings.
 This knowledge base will help to deliver new diagnostic tests and improve current assays, and should include collections of several thousand of microbial strains and purified genomic DNAs, sequences of genes, panels for quality control testing and well-characterised clinical samples with relevant clinical information.
 Tests should also take into account practicality and ease of use.

-Improve the use of rapid diagnostics in appropriate One Health settings

-Once new diagnostics have been developed and validated, their clinical validity (in terms of improved outcomes), clinical utility (improved decision-making by physicians and veterinarians), environmental applicability (by detecting AMR in the environment to support prevention and control measures) and cost-effectiveness need to be studied in different One Health settings where exposure can occur.
+Improve the use of rapid diagnostics in appropriate One Health settings and improved access), agricultural and environmental applicability (by detecting AMR in agricultural settings and the environment to support prevention and control measures) and cost-effectiveness need to be studied in different One Health settings where exposure can occur.
+Accurate identification and antifungal susceptibility testing are still major challenges, and many laboratories worldwide lack this capability.
 Barriers to the acceptance and uptake of rapid diagnostic tests can be identified through a combination of behavioural sciences, economics, and social science.
-Identification of such barriers can be beneficial in understanding behavioural factors that may help in overcoming the hurdles that limit the use of these tests in the treatment of people and animals, as well as in environmental health management.
-Comparative studies between countries regarding the relative use of current rapid diagnostics in One Health settings will allow the identification of factors (including differences in reimbursement and incentive systems, regulatory frameworks, and economical limitations and restrictions) that hinder suitable use of rapid diagnostics in rational decision-making regarding antibiotic usage.
-Mechanisms for empowering populations, healthcare professionals, farmers, and users and producers of antibiotics affecting environmental exposure to create value-conscious consumers and patients regarding the benefits of rapid diagnostic tests in terms of better treatment and minimising antibiotic usage need to be identified.
+Identification of such barriers can be beneficial in understanding behavioural factors that may help in overcoming the hurdles that limit the use of these tests in the treatment of people and animals as well as in agricultural and environmental management.
+Comparative studies between countries regarding the relative use of current rapid diagnostics in One Health settings will allow the identification of factors (including differences in reimbursement and incentive systems, regulatory frameworks, and economical limitations and restrictions) that hinder suitable use of rapid diagnostics in rational decision-making regarding antimicrobial usage.
+Mechanisms for empowering populations, healthcare professionals, farmers, and users and producers of antimicrobials affecting environmental exposure to create value-conscious consumers and patients regarding the benefits of rapid diagnostic tests in terms of better treatment and minimising antimicrobial usage need to be identified.